 The Garden This Week

-We will send a weekly update at the end of each week noting work to be accomplished during the upcoming weekend; highlighting slots that haven’t been filled for the coming week; and providing news, reminders, and committee updates.
+We will send a weekly update at the end of each week noting work to be accomplished during the upcoming weekend, highlighting slots that haven’t been filled for the coming week, and providing news and reminders.

 Parties in the Garden

 One personal party will be scheduled per weekend.
-If you would like to have a party on a Saturday, we recommend scheduling it after 1 p.m. so the work day doesn’t overflow into party time.
+If you would like to have a party on a Saturday, we recommend scheduling it after 1 p.m. so the gardening work day doesn’t overflow into party time.
 There is an event fee of $25 to be paid at least one week prior to the event.
 If the event is cancelled, the fee will be returned.
 Events can be scheduled at southbrooklynchildrensgarden.org/party.
 Please note that reserving the garden for a particular time does not mean that the garden is entirely private during that time.
 The public and other members can always enter the garden during open hours.